-The SCC Fellow participates in the monthly combined Critical Care Conferences: Grand Rounds, Morbidity and Mortality, and Journal Club.
-The Fellow is also encouraged to participate in the monthly Trauma Systems and weekly Department of Surgery conferences, although this is not mandatory.
+The ACS Fellow participates in the monthly combined Critical Care Conferences: Grand Rounds, Morbidity and Mortality, and Journal Club.
+The Fellow is also encouraged to participate in the monthly Trauma Systems, Trauma Peer Review, and weekly Department of Surgery conferences, although these are not mandatory.

-The SCC Fellow is given a travel stipend to travel to the Eastern Association for the Surgery of Trauma (EAST) Annual Scientific Assembly to learn about research Trauma, Acute Care Surgery, Critical Care, and Injury Prevention.
+The ACS Fellow is given a travel stipend to travel to the Eastern Association for the Surgery of Trauma (EAST) Annual Scientific Assembly held every January.

 The ACS Fellow will also have the opportunity to attend and be certified in the following American College of Surgeons Committee on Trauma Educational Programs:

 - Advanced Trauma Life Support (ATLS) Instructor